How to remove snow from the roof

 - Secure yourself.
 If possible, use a strap or belt to anchor yourself to something strong, like a chimney.

-- Use the right tools.
+There are various methods and tools to remove snow from your roof.
+Some of the typical tools used are rope, wire, an avalanche system or a shovel.
+The method will depend on how much snow there is on the roof, and what type of snow it is.
 If you have a one-story or flat-roofed house, invest in a snow rake.
-These long-handled tools with plastic blades can help you gently pull snow from the edge of the roof line.
+These long-handled tools with plastic blades can help you gently pull snow from the edge of the roofline.